KushajveerSingh/KushajveerSingh.github.io/src/content/docs/learning_resources/books.md

 ## Other

--   Range: Whye Generalists Triumph in a Specialized World
+-   Range: Why Generalists Triumph in a Specialized World
 -   Negotiating the Nonnegotiable: How to Resolve Your Most Emotionally Charged Conflicts